 Unlike Nanit Pro, iBaby M8 does not have other built-in technology that enhances its features, aside from its TVOC air quality sensors.
 Both monitors are however lacking as they do not have a handheld or a parent unit.
 Similar to Nanit Pro, iBaby M8 supports both 2.4GHz and 5 GHz bands making it easy for you to avoid interference in the 2.4GHz band.

-iBaby’s camera is the only one in this list that offers a 360-degrees view of the crib which means you won’t miss any action or event in your baby’s nursery.
+iBaby’s camera is the only one in this list that offers a 360-degree view of the crib which means you won’t miss any action or event in your baby’s nursery.
 It also has a 110-degrees tilt and to top it up, you can control the pan, tilt and zoom features remotely on the App.
 This is where iBaby M8 does better than Nanit on a direct comparison of Nanit Pro vs iBaby M8.

 In addition to its incredibly wide coverage, iBaby also has inbuilt sensors for temperature, humidity, and air quality.
 All you’d need is a baby monitor.
 On top of the sensors, it has night vision, two-way talk, and comes with moonlight projections and 10 pre-recorded lullabies and stories that will enable your baby to fall asleep peacefully.